imjackson/Portfolio/README.md

 # My Portfolio Website.

+This is my portfolio website, used to display my work and information online.

+The live version of the website can be viewed [here.](https://imjackson.dev)

 ## About

-This is the code for my personal portfolio website.
-It was created using React and Gatsby, with no CSS frameworks used.
+This website was created using [GatsbyJS](https://www.gatsbyjs.org/), without any CSS frameworks used.

-It can be viewed at: [imjackson.dev](https://imjackson.dev)

 ## Running Locally